All Episodes

 He admitted that he had unfavorable views on Bush, but did not think the publication of the document would have any damaging effects to Britain's defense or international relations.

-That's you know local story from the U.K., but this headline, leaked memo, leaked Bush memo, aimed at Kerry.
+That's, you know, local story from the UK, but this headline, leaked memo, leaked Bush memo aimed at Kerry.

 It was just the opposite, just the other way around.

-Kathleen in uh in Canton, Michigan.
+Kathleen in Canton, Michigan.

-Welcome to the E.I.B.
-Is it are you 12 years old?
+Are you 12 years old?

 Am I reading that right?